adolfoweloy/adolfoweloy.github.io/_posts/2016-09-07-rabbitmq-study.en.md

 }
 ```

-And now an example of a message consumer which listens for messages sent to the "hallo" queue:
+And now an example of a message consumer which listens for messages delivered to the "hallo" queue:

 ```java
 public class Recv {